Detroit Red Wings: Early years (1926–1949)

-In 1934, the Red Wings made the Stanley Cup Finals for the first time, with John Sorrell scoring 21 goals over 47 games and Larry Aurie leading the team in scoring.
-However, the Chicago Black Hawks defeated the Red Wings in the Finals, winning the best-of-five series in four games to claim their first title.
+In 1934, the Red Wings made the Stanley Cup Final for the first time, with John Sorrell scoring 21 goals over 47 games and Larry Aurie leading the team in scoring.
+However, the Chicago Black Hawks defeated the Red Wings in the Stanley Cup Final, winning the best-of-five series in four games to claim their first title.
 Two seasons later, the Red Wings won their first Stanley Cup in 1936, defeating Toronto in four games.
 Detroit repeated as Stanley Cup champions in 1937, winning over the Rangers in the full five games.
 In 1938, the Montreal Canadiens and the Red Wings became the first NHL teams to play in Europe, playing in Paris and London.
 The Wings played nine games against the Canadiens and went 3–5–1.
-They did not play in Europe again until the pre-season and start of the 2009–10 NHL season, in Sweden, against the St. Louis Blues.
+They did not play in Europe again until the preseason and start of the 2009–10 NHL season, in Sweden, against the St. Louis Blues.

-The Red Wings made the Stanley Cup Finals in three consecutive years during the early 1940s.
+The Red Wings made the Stanley Cup Final in three consecutive years during the early 1940s.
 In 1941, they were swept by the Boston Bruins, and in 1942, they lost a seven-game series to Toronto after winning the first three games.
 However, in 1943, with Mud Bruneteau and Syd Howe scoring 23 and 20 goals, respectively, Detroit won their third Stanley Cup by sweeping the Bruins.
-Through the rest of the decade, the team made the playoffs every year, and reached the Finals three more times.
+Through the rest of the decade, the team made the playoffs every year, and reached the Stanley Cup Final three more times.

 In 1946, one of the greatest players in hockey history came into the NHL with the Red Wings.
 Gordie Howe, a right winger from Floral, Saskatchewan, only scored seven goals and 15 assists in his first season, and would not reach his prime for a few more years.
 It was also the last season as head coach for Adams, who stepped down after the season to concentrate on his duties as general manager and was succeeded by minor league coach Tommy Ivan.
 By his second season, Howe was paired with Sid Abel and Ted Lindsay to form what would become one of the great lines in NHL history: the "Production Line".
-Lindsay's 33 goals propelled the Red Wings to the Stanley Cup Finals, where they were swept by the Maple Leafs.
-Detroit reached the Finals again the following season, only to be swept again by Toronto.
+Lindsay's 33 goals propelled the Red Wings to the 1948 Stanley Cup Final, where they were swept by the Maple Leafs.
+Detroit reached the Stanley Cup Final again the following season, only to be swept again by Toronto.